 Exercise releases feel-good hormones.
 “When you exercise, your body releases endorphins and other pain-modifying chemicals and hormones,” says Edward Laskowski, MD, physical medicine and rehabilitation specialist and codirector of the Sports Medicine Center at the Mayo Clinic in Rochester, Minn.
 These substances appear to override pain receptors in the brain and keep fatigue at bay.

 Exercise reduces bodywide inflammation.
 A poor diet and sedentary lifestyle can contribute to chronic inflammation (measured by C-reactive protein, or CRP, in the blood).
 As a result, the body can turn on itself, attacking everything from cartilage in the joints to cells in the brain, causing pain and discomfort.
 Studies show that a regular, moderate exercise program can dramatically reduce levels of CRP.
-(Check out “Fighting Inflammation” in the July/August 2004 archives.)
+(Check out “Fighting Inflammation”.)

 Exercise, done right, corrects muscle imbalances.
 A well-balanced exercise program can correct lifestyle-induced postural problems that cause pain.
 Too much sitting, for instance, causes hip flexors and chest muscles to become shorter and tighter than their opposing muscle groups: the glutes and the upper back, says Mitchell T. Yass, PT, author of Overpower Pain: The Strength-Training Program That Stops Pain without Drugs or Surgery (Sentient Publications, 2008) and founder of PT2 Physical Therapy and Personal Training in Farmingdale, N.Y.
 “When a muscle is weaker than its opposing muscle, the joint [it] attaches to is pulled out of position, potentially causing pain and loss of function,” he explains.
 “The altered length of the muscles will also affect their ability to create force, making them susceptible to straining.”

 Muscle imbalances can be corrected by strengthening the weak muscles and stretching the tight ones.
-(For specific exercises, see “Office Imbalance” in the March 2007 archives.)
+(For specific exercises, see “Office Imbalance”.)

 Exercise lubricates joints.
 Healthy joints are lubricated with plenty of synovial fluid — enough to allow smooth and pain-free movement.
 But people suffering from conditions like osteoarthritis produce less synovial fluid.
 Exercise not only increases the fluid production, but by strengthening muscles around the joint, you offload some of the pressure on the joint itself.